CodeKarmaDev/fo-mason/README.md

 # fo-mason

-fo-mason is a css-grid based masonry layout library built with sass.
+fo-mason is a css-grid based masonry layout tool built with sass.
 No javascript required!

 In the future css will have native masonry support. you can read more about that